masa09745/freemarket_sample_58c/README.md

 #### Association

-- belongs_to :categories
+- belongs_to :category
-- belongs_to :sizes
+- belongs_to :size

 ### brands table